 To make imagination, you first need to think in abstract metaphors.

-For our “Apple Masters” campaign, we handpicked the coolest luminaries in the arts and showcased the work they were doing on Macintosh computers.
+For our “Apple Masters” campaign, we handpicked the coolest luminaries in the arts and showcased the work they were doing on Mac computers.
 Making imagination in this way worked: After consumers saw these aspirational case studies and the “Think Different” ad campaign, the Mac became an indispensable tool that creatives still use to bring their visions to life, prompting management to fully embrace Apple’s music and entertainment vertical.

-Own the Risks
+Own the risks.

 Robert Brunner, former director of industrial design for Apple, is as famous for having designed seminal products like the Apple PowerBook and Beats headphones as he is for hiring his successor, the now legendary Jony Ive.